Antpapa99/TIG326-Data-Dudes/README.md

 pip install dash-bootstrap-components

-Note:Would be misleading to extremly_early_prototype.py an actual prototype, it was more or less a proof of concept as well familarising ourselves with Dash, Flask and using GIT in general
+Note:extremly_early_prototype.py was not really an actual prototype from the beginning, it was more or less a proof of concept as well familarising ourselves with Dash, Flask and using GIT in general